ianbrucey/Funlynk-final/context-engine/epics/E01_Core_Infrastructure/epic-overview.md

 The Core Infrastructure epic establishes the foundational services that all other system components depend on.
 This epic provides the bedrock data layer, security, location services, and communication infrastructure that enables all user-facing features.

+**Note**: This epic defines the database schema for both **Posts** (ephemeral content from E04) and **Events** (structured activities from E03).
+The dual content model is a core architectural decision.

 ## Epic Scope

 ### In Scope
-- **Database Schema & Models**: Complete data structure for the entire application
+- **Database Schema & Models**: Complete data structure for the entire application (including posts and events)
 - **Authentication Service**: User identity, registration, login, session management
-- **Geolocation Service**: Location-based logic, spatial queries, distance calculations
+- **Geolocation Service**: Location-based logic, spatial queries, distance calculations (for both posts and events)
 - **Notification Service**: Centralized communication hub for push notifications and emails

 ### Out of Scope
 - User-facing features (handled by other epics)
-- Business logic specific to activities, payments, or social features
+- Business logic specific to posts, events, payments, or social features
 - Admin dashboard UI (handled by E07 Administration)

 ## Component Breakdown